MartinBock1/MartinBock1/README.md

 ###

 <p align="left">Hi, I'm Martin Bock, a certified web developer with a focus on modern front-end technologies such as HTML, CSS, JavaScript and Angular.
-I am currently learning various back-end technologies such as Python, Django and how to work with databases such as SQLite, PostgreSQL and Redis.
+I also use various back-end technologies such as Python, Django and I work with databases such as SQLite, PostgreSQL and Redis.
 In my daily work, I focus on essential concepts and best practices.</p>

 ###